Sunday, March 1, 2026 11:03 PM IST

 Impact of Climate Change on Monsoon Patterns

-Climate change is increasingly being recognized as a significant factor affecting global weather patterns, and is no exception.
+Climate change is increasingly being recognized as a significant factor affecting global weather patterns, and India is no exception.
 The effects of global warming are contributing to more unpredictable weather patterns, including changes in the monsoon cycle.

 In the case of Delhi, rising temperatures and altered wind currents caused by climate change have led to irregularities in the onset of the monsoon.
 These changes are not only delaying the arrival of the monsoon but also reducing the amount of rainfall in the region.
 Experts believe that erratic weather patterns, including unseasonal rainfall and prolonged dry spells, are becoming more frequent due to global warming.